galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 least 2.5% of our sequences had some ambiguous base calls.
 We'll take care of these issues in the next step when we run `screen.seqs`.

-The following tool will remove any sequences with ambiguous bases and anything longer than 275 bp.
+The following tool will remove any sequences with ambiguous bases (`maxambig` parameter) and anything longer than 275 bp (`maxlength` parameter).

 > ### {% icon hands_on %} Hands-on: Filter reads based on quality and length
 >